This article describes the Protect a System wizard.

-1. To start the wizard, click the Protect link in the web interface of the Datto device, as shown in Figure 1.
+1. To start the wizard, click the Protect tab in the Datto device UI.

-2. If this is not the first agent on the device, you will be taken to the Backup Agents page.
+2. If this is not the first agent on the device, you will see to the Backup Agents page.
 Click the Add a New Agent button to continue (shown in Figure 2).
-Otherwise, if this is the first agent on the device, you will be take directly to the screen shown in Figure 3.
+Otherwise, if this is the first agent on the device, you will see the screen shown in Figure 3.

 3. You will see the Protect a System window shown in Figure 3.

-3. If you would like to pair an agentless system, see the Pairing a Target System for Agentless Backups article.
+3. To pair an agentless system, see the Pairing a Target System for Agentless Backups article.
 If you are adding an agent-based system, click Agent Based System, and then click Next.